apache/datasketches-website/docs/Architecture/LargeScale.md

 ### Cross Language Binary Compatibility
 * Sketches serialized from C++ or Python can be interpreted by compatible Java sketches and visa versa.

-* Current library versions can read serialized images of sketches from older or newer library versions within a language.
-The current version of a serialized image is compatible across languages with the caveat that a new sketch may be introduced in one language before being ported to others.
+* A current library version can read serialized images of sketches from older _or_ newer library versions within a language.
+In the serialized form, sketches contain a version number which allows the library to deserialize sketches produced by older versions of the library.

+* The current version of a serialized sketch is compatible across languages with the caveat that a new sketch may be introduced in one language before being ported to others.
 Sketches requiring user-written custom serialize/deserialize code rely on users to port that custom code themselves for cross-language compatibility.

 ### Speed
 * These single-pass, "one-touch" algorithms are <i>fast ([see example](https://datasketches.apache.org/docs/Theta/ThetaUpdateSpeed.html))</i> to enable real-time processing capability.